ReinhardBehrens/Bible4All/README.md

 # Bible4All
  This project is to glorify JESUS Christ and to proclaim His word to the world.
-This is a minimal free and open source version of the Bible4All portal.
+Bible4All is a minimal free and open source Bible Hosting portal.

  # Software Use